wizmo2/amcrest-mod/README.md

 # amcrest-mod
-Modification of standard amcrest integration to support my camera
+Modification of standard amcrest integration to support cameras that fail event registration